 • 2 Miles per $1 on every purchase, everywhere

-• Fee credit for Global Entry or TSA Pre✔® (up to $100)
+• Fee credit for Global Entry or TSA Pre✔® (up to $120)

 • No foreign transaction fees

-• $0 intro for first year; $95 after that
+• $0 introductory fee for the first year; $95 after that

 • 2X miles per dollar on every purchase, everywhere, no limits or category restrictions

-• 5X miles on hotels and rental cars booked through Capital One Travel
+• 5X miles on hotels, vacation rentals and rental cars booked through Capital One Travel

-When to Use Capital One Spark Miles vs. Chase Ink Preferred
+When To Use Capital One Spark Miles vs. Chase Ink Preferred

-The Ink Preferred offers a greater breadth of bonus earning:
+Meanwhile, the Ink Preferred offers a greater breadth of bonus earning:

 • 3X points per $1 on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year